govern0000/Class/README.md

 Class uses 1 integer type for both signed and unsigned integer operations.

 The integer type is also used to represent 1 Mathematics Floating Point value.

+Class unify Instance Member and Static Member into Instance Member.